Luffytaro22/Hello-world/readme.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse for this template.
+I would like to thanks Microverse for this template.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>